Jiraiya: Plot

 At this point, Jiraiya had grown tired of war and the hardships that an active life brought, and he was glad to settle down to a peaceful life in Idzu.
 He spent the remainder of his day in peace and tranquility among his children and his grandchildren.

 Characters

 Ogata - Jiraiyas's late father was a castle lord in Kiushiu and was slain during a civil war.

-Jiraiya – otherwise known as “young thunder”, is the protagonist of the story, his father was a castle laird in Kisushiu but is killed when he is young.
+Jiraiya – otherwise known as “young thunder”, is the protagonist of the story, his father was a castle lord in Kisushiu but is killed when he is young.
 He then becomes a bandit who uses his frog magic arts to help the poor and needy.